marshmll/marshmll/README.md

 - 🤔 Exploring new technologies and developing software engineering solutions
 - 🎓 Studying Computer Science (3/8) in the Pontifical Catholic University of Paraná (PUCPR), Brazil
 - 💼 Free-time game engine and low-level developer
-- 🌱 Researching Computer Vision and AI solutions in Robotics
+- 🌱 Researching Graphics Programming and GPU optimization

 ## My Skills